 Several small nearby lakes made Coba a rarity among Maya sites.
 Given that other locations rose and fell with their water supplies, these lakes undoubtedly contributed to the prominence and longevity the city achieved.

-Because Coba is still in the fairly early stages of discovery and reconstruction, it offers visitors a fascinating look at the lengthy and complex process of restoring Maya cities.
+Because Coba is still in the early stages of discovery and reconstruction, it offers visitors a fascinating look at the lengthy and complex process of restoring Maya cities.

-The largest structures at Coba are the huge Late Classic temple called Nohoch Mul and a giant pyramid called the Castillo.

-Both rise more than 75 feet above the surrounding forest.
-Many other structures are still being excavated and even discovered, emerging from the cloak of a thousand years of overgrowth.
+The largest structures at Coba are the huge Late Classic temple, called Nohoch Mul and a giant pyramid called the Castillo, both rise more than 75 feet above the surrounding forest.
+Many other structures are still being excavated and discovered, emerging from the cloak of a thousand years of overgrowth.

-The gratuitous destruction and historical errors that have flawed other locations have not been visited upon Coba, leaving us to speculate that once this restoration is complete, the city may rival the greatest of all Maya centers.
+The gratuitous destruction and historical errors that have flawed other locations have not been visited upon Coba.
+Leaving us to speculate that once this restoration is complete, the city may rival the greatest of all Maya centers.

-Today’s visitors have privilege of seeing the story as it first begins to unfold, an epic tale still in its early chapters.
+Today’s visitors have the privilege of seeing the story as it first begins to unfold, an epic tale still in its early chapters.